fdefelici/clove-unit/README.md

 > - suite setup & tear down ([test_suite2.c](./examples/clove101/test_suite2.c))

 # Development Apis
-Here a list of availables "public" apis available during test development.
+Here a list of availables apis to support test development.

 ## Library Configuration
 Apis to be used for the very base setup of the library.